-Christian Academy in Japan, a school for missionary children, equips students to impact the world for Christ.
+Christian Academy in Japan, a school founded for missionary children, equips students to impact the world for Christ.
 We foster a biblical worldview and use an American-style program in English.
-While continuing in this purpose, we also welcome families who desire this type of education for their children.
+We welcome non-missionary families who desire this type of education for their children.

 What grade levels do you teach?
 When does school start?

 We offer classes from kindergarten to high school.
 The school year starts in late August and ends at the beginning of June.